 This is easily my favourite gyokuro in the collection to date.
-Made from the relatively new Kirari varietal, the leaves are an impressive glossy, dark, forest green; picked after 20 days of shading and steamed for a 30s.
+Made from the relatively new Kirari varietal, the leaves are an impressive glossy, dark, forest green; picked after 22 days of shading and steamed for just 30s.

-A top-tier gyokuro with a palate of pure, silky, umami.
+This is a top-tier gyokuro.
 The liquid infusion is a misty crystal-green.
 It almost looks like solid glass when it’s infusing.
-The palate is liquid umami: Nori, kombu, hijiki are the primary notes, with a depth of miso and mirin.
+The palate is liquid umami and complex: There are sweet vegetals, mirin, natto, and lots of Japanese seaweed like hijiki and nori.
 The finish is long and umami, lasting for minutes.
-I can highly recommend this tea to anyone who appreciates exceptional flavour and craft.
+I can highly recommend this tea to anyone who appreciates exceptional Japanese flavour and craft.

 To bring out the fullness of the umami, infuse this tea the authentic Japanese way at 40˚C. This is easy to do.
 40˚C is just above body temperature.
 As a tip, a fine gyokuro will have a creamy-green, opaque appearance in the glass so look out for this when you pour.
 The leaves will infuse three times.
 Infusions 2 and 3 need just 10s to 20s.